Your Journey Starts Here

 Summer Employment Funding

-With financial support from work-study programs, grants, and fellowships, each summer about 200 students pursue a wide variety of summer employment opportunities with courts, government agencies, and public interest organizations around the country.
+Penn Carey Law students spend their 1L and 2L summers all over the country and the world.
+Financial support from work-study programs, grants, and fellowships empower Penn Carey Law students to pursue a wide variety of summer employment opportunities with courts, government agencies, and public interest organizations around the country each summer.

-As a result, Penn Carey Law students spend their 1L and 2L summers all over the country and the world.
-They secure placements in federal, state, and local government offices, and legal aid, public policy, and impact litigation organizations.
+There are many paths to a career in law.
+Penn Carey Law students secure summer opportunities in federal, state, and local government offices, as well as legal aid, public policy, and impact litigation organizations.

 Judicial Clerkships